sagemath/trac_to_gh/Issue 878.md

 # Issue 878: [with patch] graphs: Correct a doctest failing on some systems due to different output ordering.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/878

 Original creator: jason